1800 registered in the Codeheat contest 2020/21 and learnt how to participate in the FOSSASIA developer community.

 FOSSASIA projects on GitHub.

-Our jury will choose three winners from the top 10 contributors according to code quality and relevance of commits for the project.
+Our jury will choose the winners from the top 10 contributors according to code quality and relevance of commits for the project each period.
 The jury also takes other contributions like submitted scrum reports and technical blog posts into account, but of course awesome code is the most important item on the list.

-Other participants will have the chance to win Tshirts, Swag and vouchers to attend Open Tech events in the region and will get certificates of participation.
+Other participants will have the chance to win Tshirts and Swag and will get certificates of participation.
+These will be provided after the end of the contest.
 Sign up here now

 Hong Phuc DangFOSSASIA Founder